Lotto Online Game Procedures

-- (2) To play Lotto on the Site, You should fill in the interactive play slip for Lotto by following the instructions provided.
+- (2) To play Lotto on the Site or App, You should fill in the interactive play slip for Lotto by following the instructions provided.
 To buy Lotto Entries with Your Pingit Account, You should follow the instructions provided.

 - (3) A ‘week’, when mentioned in the number of weeks section, will start on the first available Wednesday or Saturday Lotto Draw that Your Lotto Entry is entered into and will end immediately before (and excluding) the Lotto Draw on the same day of the following calendar week.

-- (4) If You have used Your Account to buy a Lotto Entry and Your Selection is not shown in Your “My account” section of the Site, then that Selection will not have been entered into any Lotto Draw.
+- (4) If You have used Your Account to buy a Lotto Entry and Your Selection is not shown in Your “My account” section of the Site or App, then that Selection will not have been entered into any Lotto Draw.